2021 Summer Program Announcement

 Our language classes will take place in two different shifts.

 SHIFT 1: will begin at 10:00 AM Israel time.
-This shift will include in-person and online language classes for all levels.
+This shift will include in-person language classes for all levels, and an online Intermediate class.

 CULTURAL PROGRAM: Students from around the world will join together for the same online or hybrid cultural activities at 16:00 Israel time/9:00 EST